-- 100% attendance at our twelve days training this is essential as each individual weekend builds on the skills and knowledge from the previous weekend. - Openness to self-reflection, feedback, and direction. - Willingness to participate in the personal development aspect of the training. - To engage with the material. - Group participation. - Genuine interest in supporting survivors. - To engage in a minimum of 10 hours of personal therapy (cost incurred by trainees) - To meet individually with trainers for mid-term-mentoring/assessment and again at the end of the core training block.
+- 100% attendance at our ten days training this is essential as each individual weekend builds on the skills and knowledge from the previous weekend. - Openness to self-reflection, feedback, and direction. - Willingness to participate in the personal development aspect of the training. - To engage with the material. - Group participation. - Genuine interest in supporting survivors. - To engage in a minimum of 10 hours of personal therapy (cost incurred by trainees) - To meet individually with the Psychological Support Team Manager for mid-termmentoring/assessment and again at the end of the core training block.